Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 9. Select Synthesis Options to **Global** and click **Generate**.

-    This step builds all the required output products for the selected source.
+    This step generates all the required output products for the selected source.
     For example, constraints do not need to be manually created for the IP processor system.
 The Vivado tools automatically generate the XDC file for the processor subsystem when **Generate Output Products** is selected.

+    If you select **Out of Context Per IP**, Vivado will run synthesis for each IP during the generation.
+It will take longer time than **Global**.

 10. When the Generate Output Products process completes, click **OK**.

-11. In the Block Diagram Sources window, click the IP Sources page.
+11. In the **Block Diagram Sources** window, click the **IP Sources** tab.
 Here you can see the output products that you just generated, as shown in the following figure.